dilawar/ncbs/handbook/student_handbook.markdown

 within the ambit of our policies, unless they may evolve into situations that lead to charges of sexual harassment.

+## Professionalism
-**Professionalism:** Be civil and give adequate respect to all your colleagues, instructors, support staff and other members on campus.
+ Be civil and give adequate respect to all your colleagues, instructors, support staff and other members on campus.
 Keep the premises clean and well-maintained.
 Being disorderly, violent, or insubordinate, use of impolite and vulgar language, and use of email or social media to transmit your animosity, is strictly prohibited.

-**Where to go for help:** Students may seek confidential help in dealing with anything viewed as possible misconduct or harassment by talking to any faculty member on campus who the student may feel is appropriate.
+## Where to go for help
+ Students may seek confidential help in dealing with anything viewed as possible misconduct or harassment by talking to any faculty member on campus who the student may feel is appropriate.
 A complaint may be filed with any member of the faculty, who will forward